vikkawasthii/delta-demo-two/README.md

 # delta-demo-two
-To learn basics of git tools and skills
+To learn basics of git tools and skills be prepare for that